Specialised Learning Areas

 All children have the experience of learning Italian at the school.
 Foreign language learning apart from the obvious benefits, allows the brain to develop pathways that also impact positively on other learning areas, e.g. mathematics, music and the understanding of their own first language.

-An embracing of other languages and cultures is increasingly becoming important as we move towards a more global community.
+Embracing other languages and cultures is increasingly becoming important as we move towards a more global community.
 Cultural awareness and sensitivity is a necessary requirement in any relationship; either local or global.
 As an educator, I am passionate about exposing the children to a world beyond our shores.

 The Performing Arts